ZeldOcarina/nu-dentistry/root-canal.md

     content: A root canal's price depends on several factors, including the severity of the cavity, the location of the tooth, and the number of roots to be cleared and filled.
 If a crown is needed, the additional costs may vary depending on the materials used, such as porcelain, ceramic, or metal.
-We offer many financial options that can be discussed during your consultation.
+We offer many <a href='/dental-financing/' target='_blank' class='paragraph-link'>financial options</a> that can be discussed during your consultation.
   - heading: DO I NEED A CROWN AFTER A ROOT CANAL?
     content: Not all root canals require a crown, but they do need to be reinforced.
       Your tooth will be weaker following treatment, so your dentist or endodontist